Koha-Community/kohadocs/en/source/08_serials.rst

 |image779|

-From your results you can filter by using the search boxes at the bottom of each column and adjust the number of resutls using the toolbar at the top of the results set.
+From your results you can filter by using the search boxes at the bottom of each column and adjust the number of results using the toolbar at the top of the results set.

 Serial Search Results